Patz suspect's lawyer well versed in psychiatric defense

-Harvey Fishbein, a 39-year veteran of criminal defense law in New York, wasted no time in signaling that Hernandez's mental fitness would be an issue in the case.
+Harvey Fishbein, a 39-year veteran of criminal defense law in New York, was assigned to represent Hernandez at his arraignment on Friday.
+Fishbein declined to comment on the case, saying only that he would like the media to respect the Hernandez family's privacy.

-During a brief arraignment hearing on Friday, for which Hernandez appeared by video link from New York's Bellevue Hospital, Fishbein worked to cast doubt on his client's confession, saying Hernandez has a "history of hallucinations, both visual and auditory."

-Fishbein requested a psychiatric examination to determine Hernandez's "fitness to proceed."
-He said Hernandez has been diagnosed with schizophrenia and bipolar disorder and is on medication.

-Hernandez, 51, who worked as a stock boy in a small food store on the Manhattan street where Patz was last seen on May 25, 1979, was arrested Thursday.
+"It's been a tough day," Fishbein said Friday to reporters outside the New York courthouse where Hernandez was expected to be arraigned.
+Hernandez, 51, who worked as a stock boy in a small food store on the Manhattan SoHo street where Patz was last seen on May 25, 1979, was arrested Thursday.

 Police Commissioner Raymond Kelly said Hernandez would be charged with second-degree murder after he told police in a videotaped confession that he strangled the boy in the store's basement, placed his body in a bag and dumped it in the trash.